navig8s/navig8/README.md

 3. Publish the Container's port `80`, forward requests to domain of your choice to it as it will be listened for requests.
 4. Run Container

-## CORS proxy & security notes
+## Proxy to bypass CORS & security notes
 It's highly recommended to set CORS headers ([Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin)) for helm repo, that is going to be used by navig8 and thus handle CORS issue.

-In case it's not an option - there is a possibility to use a CORS proxy for Docker environment (see [settings](#environment-variables)).
+In case it's not an option - there is a possibility to use reverse proxy for Docker environment (see [settings](#environment-variables)).
-Current realisation of the CORS proxy that is available in Docker environment is intended to be used for same-origin requests that nginx will proxy to the specified chart repo's url
+Current realisation of the reverse proxy that is available in Docker environment is intended to be used for same-origin requests that nginx will proxy to the specified chart repo's url
 (frontend requests `/repo` that is proxied to `NAVIG8_REPO_URL` in current implementation).

 ## Examples